danielrheinbay/CubieKid/README.md

 R6 most be a wire bridge or zero ohms resistor.

 As battery you can use either 4x 1,2V AA accu cells or 3x 1,5V batteries.
 Diode D1 (1N4001) acts as reverse battery protection and as overvoltage protection (if you use 4 accu cells and you put in 4 batteries by error).
+In the case that you use 4 battery cells (each 1.5V) you'll need diode D1 in place.
+For 3 cell configurations or 4 accu cells you install a wire bridge instead of D1.

 A 5V USB power bank should work too (not tested yet).
 But you will need an extra cable to connect the power bank to the power in pins.
+Be aware that most of the powerbanks have their own voltage monitoring.
+So they might switch off before any warning from CubieKid.